 What do you think is the future of the Tech4Good movement?
 Do you think that the global community is ready for it?

 I definitely see Tech4Good as the future because modern-day people, Millenials, Gen Z are very socially and environmentally conscious.
 There are a lot of growing social projects, a lot of consumer brands are pursuing sustainability.
 Nowadays, the Tech4Good movement is not so developed.
 People do not think that it is possible to generate profit and generate impact at the same time.
 And yet, it is possible.

 In my TedX talk, I introduce the idea of zebras as opposed to unicorns – private companies that grew over $1 billion.
 What if tech unicorns of tomorrow looked more like black and white zebras, which do not compromise value for profit because there is always a way to do both?
 Entrepreneurship with a purpose has a great opportunity to be the great equalizer of our time.
 Tech4Good should not be just a small part of the digital revolution.
-For the humanity to survive, technological solutions need to be diverse and representative of the people’s problems and perspectives that we seek to change.
+For humanity to survive, technological solutions need to be diverse and representative of the people’s problems and perspectives that we seek to change.

-It is difficult to be a pioneer, but it is important to set the example.
+It is difficult to be a pioneer, but it is important to set an example.
 Every piece of information that you can get value from may serve two purposes at the same time.
 When the businesses learn to manage to balance profit and income, Tech4Good will strive.

 As for the obstacles, I think being the first mover is difficult enough.
 It is hard to feel like a black sheep.
 But you have to set the example in order to make a change happen.
 And when people see that it is possible to generate value and to generate income at the same time, it turns into a trend, which continues developing itself.

 Lead with your heart and you will never go astray.